|Houses Webber and Osgrey, feudal lord

 When Rohanne was Lady of Coldmoat, an Osgrey man named Dake stole sheep from Webber land.
 When Eustace did nothing in response to her complaints, Rohanne's knights abducted Dake and sunk him in the castle's moat.
 Rohanne's men later dammed the Chequy Water and diverted the stream to fill her castle's moat, angering Eustace.

 Ser Duncan the Tall and his squire, Prince Aegon Targaryen, visited Coldmoat as Eustace's envoys, but Rohanne revealed a royal decree granting the Webbers rights to the Chequy Water.
-After Duncan defeated Ser Lucas Inchfield in a trial by battle, Rohanne agreed to wed Eustace, thereby bringing Coldmoat under the joint control of House Webber and House Osgrey.
+After Duncan defeated Ser Lucas Inchfield in a trial by battle, Rohanne agreed to wed Eustace, Ser Eustace is called the Lord of Coldmoat by Maester Cerrick after this, but wether this is as co-ruler or as Lord-consort is unknown.
+As such it is uncertain if Coldmoat is now under the joint control of House Webber and House Osgrey or is still only under the rule of House Webber.

 —thoughts of Duncan the Tall